 Just shy of the Arctic Circle, Iceland is an island nation that features pristine glaciers, sulfuric hot springs and stunning fjords alongside the trendy bars of capital, Reykjavík.

 Let off steam in the Land of Fire and Ice.
 In the ancient realm of the Vikings, trek on lava beds to the Forest of Thor.
-Journey near active volcanoes, gaze at sharp mountain cliffs dotted with raging waterfalls, walk on a glacier and warm up in geothermal pools.
+Journey near Iceland's active volcanoes, gaze at sharp mountain cliffs dotted with raging waterfalls, walk on a glacier and warm up in geothermal pools.
 And that's just the tip of the iceberg!
-Feel the energy of nature as you discover Iceland at its rugged, beautiful best.
+Feel the energy of nature as you discover Iceland's rugged, beauty on this Iceland adventure tour.

 THIS ITINERARY: 6 days, 5 nights

 ACCOMMODATIONS: Premiere Hotels

 Start/End locations may vary.
 Do not book flights until your trip details are confirmed.

 Hike in Iceland's Vatnajökull National Park, shaped over millennia by volcanic eruptions, glacial runoff and rushing rivers | By Zodiac boat, explore Fjallsárlón, a frigid lagoon with an iceberg sculpture garden in its silty waters | Trek to Svartifoss (Black Falls), a stunning cascade pouring from hexagonal lava columns | Adventure across a remote black-sand marshland on a vintage sheep cart to explore the seabird sanctuary in the secluded Cape of Ingólfshöfdi.

 A modern Scandinavian-style hotel featuring wonderful views of the surrounding mountains.